-8.3 You can't charge fees for copies
+9.3 You can't charge fees for copies

-- You may not charge a copying, material or other fee for copies and you may not offer the copies for sale. - The educational institution must obtain a separate licence from Kopiosto for copies for which learners are charged a fee or other compensation.
+- · You may not charge a copying, material or other fee for copies and you may not offer the copies for sale. - The institution of higher education must obtain a separate licence from Kopiosto for copies for which students are charged a fee or other compensation.